 - The "deductible" is the amount you must pay for medical services before our plan begins to pay its share. - A "copayment" is the fixed amount you pay each time you receive certain medical services.
 You pay a copayment at the time you get the medical service.
-(The Medical Benefits Chart in Section 2 tells you more about your copayments.) - "Coinsurance" is the percentage you pay of the total cost of certain medical services.
+(The Covered Medical And Hospital Benefits Chart in the Summary of Benefits tells you more about your copayments.) - "Coinsurance" is the percentage you pay of the total cost of certain medical services.
 You pay a coinsurance at the time you get the medical service.
-(The Medical Benefits Chart in Section 2 tells you more about your coinsurance.)
+(The Covered Medical And Hospital Benefits Chart in the Summary of Benefits tells you more about your coinsurance.)